 We work to close the loopholes in the global financial system that allow corruption schemes to thrive, and money stolen from people to be laundered and hidden.

 Corruption can no longer be dealt with within a country’s borders.
-From foreign bribery to rigged public procurement to embezzlement of health or education money, very often Grand Corruption is transnational and depends upon the international financial system.
-Recent scandals from 1MDB to Odebrecht show how corrupt businesses and officials, with the help of banks and other professional enablers such as lawyers, accountants and real estate agents, abuse existing loopholes to pay bribes, buy influence, hide, launder and enjoy stolen money.
+From foreign bribery to rigged public procurement to embezzlement of health or education money, grand corruption schemes are often transnational and depend upon the international financial system.
+Scandals from 1MDB to Odebrecht show how corrupt businesses and officials – with the help of banks and other professional enablers such as lawyers, accountants and real estate agents – abuse existing loopholes to pay bribes, buy influence, hide, launder and enjoy stolen money.

 We work to close the loopholes in the global financial system that allow corruption schemes to flourish and the billions stolen from citizens to be hidden and laundered.
 We want to ensure the corrupt have nowhere to hide, no one to help and no impunity for their acts.